Model Merging Scaling Laws in Large Language Models

-We use \emph{equal-normalization} $\alpha_{i,k}=c/k$ (covering uniform averaging, normalized sums, and adapter ensembling); specialized non-uniform weightings can change the tail rate and are outside our scope.
+We use \emph{equal-normalization} $\alpha_{i,k}=c/k$ (covering uniform averaging, normalized sums, adapter ensembling, and the normalized composition step of TIES/DARE after preprocessing); specialized non-uniform or learned weightings can change the tail rate and are outside the scope of this theorem.

+Under these assumptions, we can derive a precise asymptotic characterization of the population-averaged loss as a function of the number of merged experts $k$.

 \begin{theorem}[Average-case joint merging law] Under the assumptions above (equal weights), for each fixed $N$ the population-averaged loss over $k$ merged experts satisfies the second-order law

 where $H$ denotes an approximation to the Hessian matrix, and $\mu, \Sigma$ represent respectively the mean and covariance of task vectors in the merged subspace.
 In particular, the empirical family \eqref{eq:merge-law} appears with $b(N)=0$ at leading order; finite-$k$ effects manifest as a small positive offset in practice.
 Parameterizing $L_\infty(N),A(N)$ by \eqref{eq:N-laws} yields the practical joint model $\mathbb{E}[L\mid N,k]=L_\ast+BN^{-\beta}+A_0N^{-\gamma}/(k+b_0)$. \end{theorem}